SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 | Grouping  | flat structure       | nested structure     |
 | Property  | `allowCustomValues`  | `noValidation`       |

-- The `open-change` event has been replaced by `open` and `close` events, fired when the dropdown is opened or closed respectively.
+- The `open-change` event has been replaced by `open` and `close` events, fired when the dropdown is opened or closed.

 If you previously listened for `open-change`:
 ```js